awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## HTTP 401 unauthorized error response on Kubernetes API server requests<a name="troubleshooting-boundservicetoken"></a>

-You see these errors if your service account token has expired on a 1\.21 or later cluster\.
+You see these errors if a pod's service account token has expired on a 1\.21 or later cluster\.

-As mentioned in the Kubernetes [1\.21](kubernetes-versions.md#kubernetes-1.21) and [1\.22](kubernetes-versions.md#kubernetes-1.22) release notes, the `BoundServiceAccount` token feature that graduated to beta in 1\.21 improves the security of service account tokens by allowing workloads running on Kubernetes to request JSON web tokens that are audience, time, and key bound\.
-Service account tokens now have an expiration of one hour\.
-To enable a smooth migration of clients to the newer time\-bound service account tokens, Kubernetes adds an extended expiry period to the service account token over the default one hour\.
-For Amazon EKS clusters, the extended expiry period is 90 days\.
-Your Amazon EKS cluster's Kubernetes API server rejects requests with tokens older than 90 days\.
+Your Amazon EKS version 1\.21 or later cluster's Kubernetes API server rejects requests with tokens older than 90 days\.
 In previous Kubernetes versions, tokens did not have an expiration\.
 This means that clients that rely on these tokens must refresh them within an hour\.
-If your workload has a client that is using a Kubernetes client SDK version that is earlier than the following versions, then you need to update your client version to prevent the Kubernetes API server from rejecting your request due to an invalid token:
+To prevent the Kubernetes API server from rejecting your request due to an invalid token, the Kubernetes client SDK version used by your workload must be the same, or later than the following versions:
 + Go v0\.15\.7 and later
 + Python v12\.0\.0 and later
 + Java v9\.0\.0 and later